The Invariant Measures of some Infinite Interval Exchange Maps: Proofs of main results

 \subsection{Martin boundary theory}

 In this subsection, we use Martin boundary theory to finish the proof of the ergodic measures theorem.
-We will not define the Martin boundary here.
-Rather we will only introduce the facts we need about it.
-We will define the Martin boundary in section \ref{sect:boundary}.
-We refer the reader to \cite{MW89} and \cite{W00} for more information.
+We formally define the Martin boundary in Appendix \ref{sect:boundary}.
+Here, we will only introduce the facts we need to use to prove our main theorem.

 Choose any vertex $o \in \V$ called the root.
-Given $\lambda$ such that positive eigenfunctions of $\A$ exist with eigenvalue $\lambda$, the Martin compactification ${\mathcal V}_\lambda$ is a compactification of the vertex set $\V$.
-The Martin boundary is the set ${\mathcal M}_\lambda= {\mathcal V}_\lambda \smallsetminus \V$.
-Points $\zeta \in {\mathcal M}_\lambda$ correspond to positive functions $\k_\zeta \in \R^\V$ so that $\A\big(\k_\zeta\big)=\lambda \k_\zeta$ and $\k_\zeta(o)=1$.
+Given $\lambda$ such that positive eigenfunctions of $\A$ exist with eigenvalue $\lambda$, the Martin compactification ${\mathcal V}_\lambda $ is a compactification of the vertex set $\V$.
+The Martin boundary is the set ${\mathcal M}_\lambda= {\mathcal V}_\lambda \smallsetminus \V $.
+Points $\zeta \in {\mathcal M}_\lambda $ correspond to positive functions $\k_\zeta \in \R^\V $ so that $\A\big(\k_\zeta\big)=\lambda \k_\zeta$ and $\k_\zeta(o)=1$.
 The function $\zeta \mapsto \k_\zeta$ is continuous when $\R^\V$ is given the topology of pointwise convergence.
 The subset

 is called the minimal Martin boundary, and is a Borel subset of ${\mathcal M}_\lambda$.